-When my mom slipped on the ice a few winters ago, we quickly realized that procedures aren’t just for the office.
+When my mom slipped on the ice several winters ago, I quickly realized that procedures aren’t just for the office.

-Since my mom was the primary person who managed the household finances, insurance, and medical matters, my dad and I had to quickly get up to speed on how to take care of things while she was hospitalized and recovering in the weeks that followed.
-When mom was diagnosed with cancer a couple years later, our documentation got even more detailed when we learned how short our remaining time together was going to be.
+My mom managed the household finances, insurance, and medical matters, so my dad and I had to quickly get up to speed on how to take care of things while she was recovering.
+When my mom was diagnosed with cancer a couple years later, our documentation got even more detailed when we learned how little time we had left with her.

-If you have children, you probably leave emergency contact information or instructions for your kids’ babysitters.
+If you have children, you leave emergency contact information or instructions for your kids’ babysitters.
 Those are procedures.
-If you have pets, you probably have care instructions for your pet sitter or family member.
+If you have pets, you have care instructions for your pet sitter or family members.
 Those are procedures.
-If you’ve ever had a water pipe freeze, an appliance break, or a home repair come up unexpectedly, who you called and how you got it fixed should be part of a procedure you capture for future reference.
+If you’ve ever had a pipe freeze, an appliance break, or an unexpected home repair, who you called and how you got it fixed is a procedure you can use for future reference.

 When my husband and I travel, we have checklists for packing that include the list of things we do before we leave (e.g. stop the mail, send travel itineraries to family members, water the plants, change voicemail greetings, etc.), things we check as we are walking out the door (turn down the heat, make sure we have our photo I.D.s and keys, etc.), and things we do when we get home (e.g. pick up the mail, drop off dry cleaning, check voicemail, etc.).
 After years of travel, we’ve figured out it’s simpler to create a complete checklist that guides our preparations than it is to have unneeded panic attacks at the airport and beyond.
 Our travel procedures make our trip planning and execution more relaxed and enjoyable from start to finish!